byrd-laif/soilMakers/soulFood/followTheFood.md

 ***A ritual; a participatory event done with purpose to achieve something real in ones life.
 To feel is to sense the mystery of life through nature, too allow change to occur while working in it.***

-***Investigating the nature of the physical body, through the earth body, allowing the style of movement to evolve out of the personal creative expression.***
+***Investigating the nature of the physical body, biologically connecting within the earth body, allowing the style of movement to evolve out of the personal creative expression.***

 ***The Styling Of Life; the integration of movement and feeling connected through Mother Earth.***